Boris Vallaud

-Boris Vallaud (born 25 July 1975) is a French politician of the Socialist Party who was elected to the French National Assembly in the 2017 elections, representing the department of Landes.
+Boris Vallaud ([bɔʁis valo]; born 25 July 1975) is a French politician who has represented the 3rd constituency of the Landes department in the National Assembly since the 2017 election.
+A member of the Socialist Party (PS), he became president of the Socialist group in the National Assembly in 2022.

 Early life and education

 Vallaud studied at Lycée Louis-Barthou in Pau, Pyrénées-Atlantiques and then graduated from École nationale d'administration (ENA) in 2004, alongside Emmanuel Macron.

 Political career

+Government

 From 2013 until 2014, Vallaud served as chief of staff to Ministry of the Economy and Finance Arnaud Montebourg.
 He subsequently worked on the staff of President François Hollande from 2014 until 2016.
+During that time, his wife Najat Vallaud-Belkacem was also in government, serving as France's first and only female Minister of Education, Higher Education, and Research between 2014 and 2017.

+National Assembly

+In 2017, Vallaud was elected as Member of the National Assembly for the Landes's 3rd constituency, a territory had been held by socialist Henri Emmanuelli until his death.
+He was the only left candidate sworn into office in a traditionally left-leaning department.
+Vallaud joined the Socialist group and served as member of the Social Affairs Committee between 2017 and 2023.

+In 2022, Vallaud was easily re-elected and ever since serves as member of the Cultural and Education Affairs Committee.
+He was elected President of the Socialist group following Valérie Rabault's election as one of the six vice-presidents of the National Assembly.
+Under his leadership, the Socialist group became part of the NUPES intergroup alongside Les Écologistes, the French Communist Party and La France Insoumise.

+Following Jean-Luc Mélenchon's position on the Gaza war, many socialists and communists in parliament began to distance themselves from the NUPES coalition.
+In October 2023, Vallaud announced the Socialist group would take a temporary break from the NUPES coalition to reassess the nature of their partnership, but said he remained hopeful about NUPES's future.

-In parliament, Vallaud serves as member of the Committee on Social Affairs.
-In addition to his committee assignments, he is a member of the French-Lebanese Parliamentary Friendship Group.
+In addition to his committee assignments, he is one of the vice-presidents of the French-Lebanese Parliamentary Friendship Group, having himself been born in Beirut.

 Political positions

 Vallaud was one of only five Socialist MPs who did not vote in favor of confirming Prime Minister Édouard Philippe's government in 2017.
-He has since been considered one of the sharpest critics of the Philippe government.
+He was later considered as one of the sharpest critics of the Philippe government.

+Ahead of the Socialist Party's 2018 convention in Aubervilliers, Vallaud publicly endorsed Olivier Faure as candidate for the party's leadership.

 In response to a 2019 law authorizing the sale of the government's controlling stake in Groupe ADP, Vallaud led a cross-party initiative which called for a referendum to overturn the legislation, citing concerns over the loss of government revenue and influence.